NeverRanked · Teardown 02 · Cross-category · Cross-geo

 Honest scope and what this does not prove

-Nine measurements across seven categories is enough to establish a two-axis pattern but not enough to declare a universal law.
+Ten published measurements across nine categories, read with the Nashville control, is enough to establish a two-axis pattern but not enough to declare a universal law, and real estate and hotels already show the pattern has real exceptions.
 The pattern is consistent in direction (web-searching and training-data engines respond to different mechanisms) and in magnitude (the spread is wide enough to matter) but it lives inside a small sample of categories, mostly in Hawaii with two cross-geo CPA markets (Austin TX, Nashville TN), measured across May and June 2026.

 What is not in this teardown: